Mobile Legends: Bang Bang Mid Season Cup: 2024

-MPL Malaysia Season 13 champions Selangor Red Giants swept MPL Singapore Season 7 champions NIP Flash while MPL Philippines Season 13 runner-up Falcons AP Bren won 3-1 against Season 13 champions Liquid ECHO.
-MSC 2024 was primarily significant because this is the first iteration of a Philippines vs. Malaysia Grand Finals.
-Notably, MSC 2024, to date, was the worst performance by Indonesia with none of its representative qualifying for the knockout stage., notably defending champions Fnatic ONIC Indonesia Selangor Red Giants won the MSC 2024 title, 4-3 against Falcons AP Bren, the first Malaysian team to win the MSC tournament and the first international title for Malaysia.
+MPL Malaysia Season 13 champions Selangor Red Giants swept MPL Singapore Season 7 champions NIP Flash, while MPL Philippines Season 13 runner-up Falcons AP Bren won 3-1 against Season 13 champions Liquid ECHO.
+MSC 2024 was significant as the first iteration of a Philippines vs. Malaysia Grand Finals.
+MSC 2024, to date, was the worst performance by Indonesia, with none of its representative qualifying for the knockout stage., notably defending champions Fnatic ONIC Indonesia.
+Selangor Red Giants won the MSC 2024 title, 4-3 against Falcons AP Bren, the first Malaysian team to win the MSC tournament and the first international title for Malaysia.
 Muhammad Haqqullah "Sekys" Ahmad Shahrul Zaman was named Finals MVP.

 2025

-The second iteration of the Mid-Season Cup returned to the 2025 Esports World Cup from 10 July to the 2 August 2025.
-This is the second time since MSC 2017 and 2018 that back-to-back iterations of the tournament will be held in the same country and region.
-Defending champions Selangor Red Giants OG Esports was defeated in their title repeat campaign by the Philippines' Team Liquid PH who won the MSC 2025 title 4-1.
+The second iteration of the Mid Season Cup returned to the 2025 Esports World Cup from 10 July to 2 August 2025.
+This was the second time since MSC 2017 and 2018 that back-to-back iterations of the tournament were held in the same country and region.
+Defending champions Selangor Red Giants OG Esports were defeated in their title repeat campaign by the Philippines' Team Liquid PH, who won the MSC 2025 title 4-1.
 Sanford "Sanford" Vinuya was named Finals MVP.